2025 Solar Incentives Guide for Burke Centre, VA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to a solar system installed on your primary or secondary residence in the United States.
-The solar system has to have been installed on a property you own after January 1, 2006, for you to be eligible for the credit.
-The ITC originally paid out 30% of all installation costs (panels, accessories, labor and equipment), although the total amount has fluctuated slightly over the years between 26-30%.
+The ITC applies to solar panels installed on your primary or secondary residence in the United States.
+The solar system must have been installed after January 1, 2006, on a property owned by you for you to claim the credit.
+The ITC originally paid out 30% of all costs (panels, accessories, equipment and labor), although this amount has fluctuated slightly over the years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the amount you can claim.
+There is no cap on the claim amount.

-Speaking with your local Burke Centre solar panel installer is the best way to learn more about how the ITC applies to your situation.
+Talking to your local Burke Centre solar panel installer is the best way to learn more about how the ITC applies to you.

-In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-For solar systems installed between January 1, 2022, and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now called the Clean Energy Credit.
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.

 State & Local Solar Incentives